 The Department of Education has determined the Solomon Amendment supersedes most elements of FERPA.
 An institution is therefore obligated to release data included in the list of "student recruiting information," which may or may not match the FERPA directory information list.
-However, if the student has submitted a request to the University Registrar Office to restrict the release of his/her Directory Information, then no information from the student's education record will be released under the Solomon Amendment.
+However, if the student has submitted a request to the University Office of Student Registration and Records to restrict the release of his/her Directory Information, then no information from the student's education record will be released under the Solomon Amendment.